First Time User? Enroll now.

 Home > Health Library > Assessing PTSD

-Your doctor may want your spouse, your partner, or a close family member to come with you.
+Your doctor may want your spouse, partner, or close family member to come with you.
 This person can help your doctor understand what you've been going through.
-Being with someone you trust helps you relax.

 Current as of: